-- The Attenuator Device consists of 10 filters in series used to attenuate X-ray photon energies from 4 to 25 keV. - The filters shall be arranged in order of decreasing thickness with the thickest filter located up beam. - The ten filters shown in Table I, provides 1024 combinations of filter thicknesses from 0 to 20,460 microns in 20 microns increments. - The Attenuator Device shall attenuate 25 keV photons by a factor of 104.
-This limiting case determines the total thickness of the sum of all the filters (20,460 microns). - The Attenuator Device shall attenuate 8.3 keV photons by a factor greater than 108. - The Attenuator Device shall provide incremental attenuation of at least 3 steps per decade for all energies greater than 5.7 keV (Reference 4).
+- The Attenuator Device consists of 10 filters in series used to attenuate the intensity of X-rays of photon energy from 4 to 25 keV. - The filters shall be arranged in order of decreasing thickness with the thickest filter located up beam. - The ten filters shown in Table I, provides 1024 combinations of filter thicknesses from 0 to 20,460 microns in 20 microns increments. - The Attenuator Device shall attenuate 25 keV photons by a factor of 10.
+This limiting case determines the total thickness of the sum of all the filters (20,460 microns). - The Attenuator Device shall attenuate 8.3 keV photons by a factor greater than $10^8$ . - The Attenuator Device shall provide incremental attenuation of at least 3 steps per decade for all energies greater than 5.7 keV (Reference 4).